-The 400th anniversary of Shakespeare’s death in 2016 occasioned a lot of media pieces about him.
-One newspaper article said that Shakespeare’s sonnets show his belief that art can give immortality.
+A 2016 newspaper article on the 400th anniversary of Shakespeare’s death said Shakespeare’s sonnets show his belief that art can give immortality.

-Sonnet 18, digested, says: You’re more lovely than a summer’s day at the moment, but soon you’ll wither and age.
+Sonnet 18, digested: You’re more lovely than a summer’s day at the moment, but soon you’ll wither and age.
 However, luckily for you, my brilliant poem about you will live forever.